Chinese Ceramics at Angkor

 This brief essay claims that Chinese ceramics and porcelain-ware, either "diplomatic presents" or mass-produced artifacts, were still reaching the Khmer kingdom during the Yuan period, late in the 14th century.

-Born in Ireland, active in Celtic studies, Aedeen Cremin moved to Australia in the 1970s where she lectured in architecture at University of Canberra.
+Born in Ireland, active in Celtic studies, Aedeen Cremin moved to Australia in the 1970s where she lectured in architecture at University of Sydney and Canberra.